bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 parameters and so on.
 Similarly, each of these hyperparameters has a distribution which we call a **hyperprior**.

-These two concepts are mathematically the same and from what I gather really on vary based on the context.
+These two concepts are mathematically the same and (from what I gather) the difference is really just their interpretation.
 In the context of hierarchical models, the hyperparameters and hyperpriors represent some structural knowledge about the problem, hence of the use of term "priors".
 The data is typically believed to appear in hierarchical "clusters" that share similar attributes (i.e., drawn from the same distribution).
 This view is more typical in Bayesian statistics applications where the number of stages (and thus variables) is usually small (two or three).
-If terms such as `fixed or random effects models <https://en.wikipedia.org/wiki/Multilevel_model>`__, ring a bell, then this framing will make much more sense.
+If terms such as `fixed or random effects models <https://en.wikipedia.org/wiki/Multilevel_model>`__ ring a bell then this framing will make much more sense.

 In Bayesian networks, the latent variables can represent the underlying phenomenon but also can be artificially introduced to make the problem more tractable.
-This happens more often in machine learning e.g. `variational autoencoders <link://slug/variational-autoencoders>`__.
-In these contexts, they are often modeling a much bigger network and can have arbitrarily larger stages and network size.
-With varying assumptions on the latent variables and their connectivity, there are many efficient algorithms that can perform either approximate or exact inference on them.
+This happens more often in machine learning such as in `variational autoencoders <link://slug/variational-autoencoders>`__.
+In these contexts, they are often modeling a much bigger network and can have arbitrarily large stages and network sizes.
+By varying assumptions on the latent variables and their connectivity, there are many efficient algorithms that can perform either approximate or exact inference on them.
 Most applications in ML seem to follow the Bayesian networks nomenclature since its context is more general.
-We'll stick with this framing since most of the sources will think about it this way.
+We'll stick with this framing since most of the ML sources will explain it this way.

 Markov Chain Monte Carlo and Hamiltonian Monte Carlo